devfile/devworkspace-operator/docs/dwo-configuration.md

       schedule: '0 */4 * * *'
     imagePullPolicy: Always
 ```
-The `authSecret` must point to real Kubernetes Secret of type `kubernetes.io/dockerconfigjson` containing credentials to access the registry.
+The `authSecret` must point to a real Kubernetes Secret of type `kubernetes.io/dockerconfigjson` containing credentials to access the registry.

 To create one you can use following command: